Document Actions

 Following the 2025 workshop “The Cabin in the Woods and Other Utopian Confinements: Hopes and Horrors of Living in Small Houses in Remote Areas” at JLU, this year’s workshop places creative practice and writing at the centre of its exploration of spaces of retreat, including cabins, garden sheds, and other hut-like environments.

-Event co-organized by Prof. Dr. Kirsten von Hagen and Carolin Jesussek.
+Event co-organised by Prof. Dr. Kirsten von Hagen and Carolin Jesussek.

 Find the programme below: